Three-Level Learning

 I liked the number of assignments and their variety; they helped me practice what I've learned.

-Photos: Christina wocintechchat.com, Christopher Gower, Gordon Cowie, Kelly Sikkema, Theo Sunardjaya
+Photos: Christina wocintechchat.com, Luis Gomes, Christopher Gower, Gordon Cowie, Kelly Sikkema, Theo Sunardjaya